WBL-567/Multimodal_mixed_strata_model/README.md

 represent one randomly selected group of raw vibration signals from stratum type 1, including vertical, horizontal, and axial directions.

+The provided raw vibration samples were anonymized and self-numbered to remove project-identifiable information while preserving the correspondence among sample group, stratum type, and vibration direction.

 ## 5. How to Run

 ### 5.1 Install Dependencies